theprogrammerknownasat/SQL_Browser/README.md

 build folder and run the executable.

-4. Seek help from the allknowing wizard and rewrite the program yourself (by copying it if you are a real programmer) and then find a way to compile it into a different language like C. After you do that, cry because C is slower than python.
+4. Seek help from the allknowing wizard and rewrite the program yourself (by copying it if you are a real programmer) and then find a way to compile it into a different language like C++.
+After you do that, cry because C++ is slower than python.